dv-flow/dv-flow.github.io/docs/quickstart.rst

             needs: [sim-image]

-If we run the `dfm run` command, DV Flow Manager will:
+If we run the `dfm run sim-run` command, DV Flow Manager will:

 * Find all files with a `.sv` extension in the current directory
 * Compile them into a simulation image